Khoshut Khanate: Lhazang (1703-1717)

-There are different accounts of Lha-bzang Khan's rise to power.
-According to the first account, Lha-bzang Khan obtained power by poisoning his elder brother, Tenzin Wangchuk Khan, and after the regent Desi Sangye Gyatso tried to murder him, the regent himself was murdered on 6 September 1705.
+There are different accounts of Lhazang Khan's rise to power.
+According to the first account, Lhazang Khan obtained power by poisoning his elder brother, Tenzin Wangchuk Khan, and after the regent Desi Sangye Gyatso tried to murder him, the regent himself was murdered on 6 September 1705.
 However according to a memorial dated 27 June 1703, the 6th Dalai Lama had informed the Khoshut that he intended to remove Sangye Gyatso as regent.
 Sangye Gyatso was replaced by his son.
-The 6th Dalai Lama proposed that Tenzin Wangchuk succeed his father, but Tenzin Wangchuk was sickly, and Lha-bzang became khan in 1703.
-Before his enthronement, Lha-bzang had only visited Lhasa once in 1701.
+The 6th Dalai Lama proposed that Tenzin Wangchuk succeed his father, but Tenzin Wangchuk was sickly, and Lhazang became khan in 1703.
+Before his enthronement, Lhazang had only visited Lhasa once in 1701.

 The regent tried to reduce the khan to a puppet and to control the 6th Dalai Lama.
 In 1703, the 6th Dalai Lama and his attendants were attacked by a group of people at night.
 One of the 6th Dalai Lama's favorite attendants was killed and he demanded the regent to find the murderers and punish them but the regent pretended to be unable to identify the murderers.
 Upon personal identification, the 6th Dalai Lama identified five people, all of whom had close relations to the regent.
-Lha-bzang was ordered to put these people to death, which he did, angering the regent.
+Lhazang was ordered to put these people to death, which he did, angering the regent.

 According to a memorial dated 11 June 1704, the 6th Dalai Lama had a good relationship with the khan and joined him in hunting and practicing archery.
 The regent complained that he was but a figurehead.
-The regent tried to poison the khan, which may or may not have happened according to different accounts, but Lha-bzang survived.
-In 1705-6, Lha-bzang entered Lhasa, put the regent to death, and deposed the 6th Dalai Lama.
-According to Peter Schwieger, Lha-bzang sought the support of the Kangxi Emperor of the Qing dynasty, who requested that he send the 6th Dalai Lama to Beijing.
+The regent tried to poison the khan, which may or may not have happened according to different accounts, but Lhazang survived.
+In 1705-6, Lhazang entered Lhasa, put the regent to death, and deposed the 6th Dalai Lama.
+According to Peter Schwieger, Lhazang sought the support of the Kangxi Emperor of the Qing dynasty, who requested that he send the 6th Dalai Lama to Beijing.
 However the Dalai Lama fell ill soon after leaving Lhasa and died on the way in Amdo on 14 November 1706.